armandofox/armandofox.github.io/_pages/music-theater/broadway101.md

 were some of the milestones in its development and who were the creative people responsible for them?

-If you'd like me to give the talk at your organization, please [contact me,](mailto:theater@armandofox.com) I'm always happy to put this in front of interested audiences and I can provide references from prior presentations if needed!
+([See below](#i-can-give-this-talk-at-your-organization) if you'd like me to give this talk free of charge at your organization.)

 During the talk, I play excerpts from a number of musicals, and I've put together a list of filmed or recorded performances of those for